Business process improvement focuses on:

 Process improvement tools automate repetitive tasks so that employees are freed from performing these tasks.
 Well-planned and defined business processes motivate and engage employees to contribute actively towards overall organizational goals.
 Smoother processes lead to a happier and more satisfied workforce.

 Manual transformation of information between systems increases the risk of fraud and mistakes.
 Locating and fixing mistakes in manual processes takes a longer time.
-BPI tools like process automation eliminate the uncertainty and inaccuracy from processes.
+BPI tools like process automation eliminate the uncertainty and inaccuracy of processes.
 Minimizing the human intervention translates to lesser errors and biases, which in turn mitigates the risk.
 BPI highlights activities to automate, minimize human error/bias, and add security measures to protect company data.

 Organizations struggle to keep up with compliance regulations that are constantly changing.
 Business processes need to be flexible enough to adhere to dynamic compliance regulations.
 Inflexible business processes may result in unforeseen penalties.
 Documenting compliance-related procedures, policies, and internal controls is a breeze with BPI.
 Process improvement brings compliance into business processes, creates transparency, and accelerates the implementation of regulatory requirements.